Machine learning for physical sciences

 7 But statistics is ML

 Why not “statistics for physical sciences”?
 Isn’t ML just statistics?
 Why thanks, Dan, for asking that.
 Yes it is, as far as content goes.
 But the different disciplines licence different uses of the tools.
 Pragmatically, using predictive modelling tools that ML practitioners advocate has been helpful in doing better statistics for ML.
 When we talk about statistics in physical processes we tend to think of your grandpappy’s statistics, parametric methods where the parameters are the parameters of physical laws.
-The modern emphasis in machine learning is in nonparametric, overparameterised or approximate methods that do no necessarily correspond to the world in any interpretable way.
+The modern emphasis in machine learning is in nonparametric, overparameterised or approximate methods that do not necessarily correspond to the world in any interpretable way.
 Deep learning etc. But sure, that is still statistics if you like.
 I would have needed to spend more words explaining that though, and buried the lede.

 Figure 3